phospodka/bunny-cannon/README.md

   -o HOST, --host HOST  Rabbitmq hostname to connect to.
 Defaults to
                         `localhost`
   -p PORT, --port PORT  Rabbitmq port to connect to.
+Defaults to `5672` -P PASSWORD, --password PASSWORD
-Defaults to `5672` -r KEY, --routing_key KEY
+                        Rabbitmq password to connect with.
+Defaults to `guest` -r KEY, --routing_key KEY
-                        Routing key to mark message with
+                        Routing key to mark message with -u USERNAME, --username USERNAME
+                        Rabbitmq usernamee to connect with.
+Defaults to `guest`
 ```

 ## License